randomnoun/java-to-graphviz/README.md

 /* gv-style: { .if { shape: diamond; } } */
 </pre>

+## Subgraphs

+Typically each method in a class is graphed as it's own subgraph.

-You can create multiple graphs per source file, and multiple subgraphs per graph, by using some special CSS rules which affect the DOM.
+You can also construct subgraphs within methods to highlight or separate various nodes in the diagram.
+These subgraphs are created using some special CSS rules which affect the DOM.

-So you could put all your try/catch statements in subgraphs via
+So for example, you could put all your try/catch statements in subgraphs via

 <pre>
-/* gv-style: { .try { something; } } */
+/* gv-style: {
+    node.try { gv-newSubgraph: true; }
+    node.try > subgraph {
+      gv-idFormat : "cluster_t_${lineNumber}";
+      gv-labelFormat : "try";
+      pencolor : black;
+      labeljust : "l";
+    }
+} */
 </pre>

+but you probably want to put the 'tryResources', 'tryBody', 'catchClause' and 'finally' classes in subgraphs instead; see [JavaToGraphviz.css](src/main/resources/JavaToGraphviz.css)

-Or a subgraph around a particularly exciting bit of code via
+You can also create subgraphs to highlight a particularly exciting bit of Java source code; e.g.

 <pre>
 System.out.println("I like traffic lights");